gregerolsson/booster/README.md

-> Note that this project is very new and hardly usable for anything.
+> Note that this project is very new.
-> The documentation is just started and will be up-to-date before
-> the end of 2011.

 ## What is it?